hughjonesd/eebo-revo/plan.md

 # How to run it

-* Takes about a day to make the texts on my laptop (53K texts)
+* Takes about 3 hrs? to make the texts on my laptop (53K texts)
-  - could make it faster with lxml instead of BeautifulSoup
+  - will need about 20G of storage too
-* Google compute is $3/hr/GPU
+* Google compute is $3/hr/GPU.
+NB my free trial is overr...
+* Could sign up to the UEA one again...
 * How fast is running spacy?
-*
+  - FUCKING NUCLEAR, so far.
+Puts my BS to shame....
+* For Google, you'd want scripts to download the raw data if at all possible!